ClickHouse/ClickHouse/docs/en/sql-reference/functions/time-series-functions.md

 # Time Series Functions

-Below functions are used for time series analysis.
+Below functions are used for series data analysis.

 ## seriesOutliersDetectTukey